federicochieregato/DarkFox/README.md

 The file antivirus.exe is a windowsless .exe that disable the antivirus.
 It will be launched by client.exe before connecting to the server.

 - The antivirus.bat file contains the code of the homonymous .exe file and anotother optional feature.
-I used "Slimm bat to exe.exe" to create to convert the .bat file into a windowsless .exe file
+I used "Slimm bat to exe.exe" to convert the .bat file into a windowsless .exe file

 Enjoy :)